livekit/egress/service/README.md

-# LiveKit Recorder Worker
+# LiveKit Recorder Service

 ## How it works

-The worker listens to a redis subscription and waits for the LiveKit server to make a reservation.
-Once the reservation is made to ensure availability, the worker waits for a `START_RECORDING` signal from the server before launching the [recorder](https://github.com/livekit/livekit-recorder/blob/main/recorder/README.md).
+The service listens to a redis subscription and waits for the LiveKit server to make a reservation.
+Once the reservation is made to ensure availability, the service waits for a `START_RECORDING` signal from the server before launching the [recorder](https://github.com/livekit/livekit-recorder/tree/main/recorder).
 The recorder will be stopped by either a `END_RECORDING` signal from the server, or when the room closes.

-A single worker instance can record one room at a time.
+A single instance can record one room at a time.

 ## Config